Evaluating Security Properties in the Execution of Quantum Circuits: Conclusions

 \subsection{Secure Quantum Scheduler}

-An notable application of the security techniques proposed in this work is the design of a secure scheduler within the cloud-based quantum computing scenario outlined in Subsection \ref{subsec:scenario}.
+A notable application of the security techniques proposed in this work is the design of a secure scheduler within the cloud-based quantum computing scenario outlined in Subsection~\ref{subsec:scenario}.
 Here, we reflect on this issue and discuss its implications for system architecture and trust assumptions.

-The secure scheduler should protect the user's quantum circuit (the input) and its computation results (the output), respectively, from a confidentiality and integrity point of view.
-As stated in Subsection \ref{subsubsec:probs2}, there are trade-offs to be made depending on whether input data confidentiality or output data integrity are deemed more important.
+The secure scheduler should protect the user's quantum circuit (the input) and its computation results (the output) both from a confidentiality and integrity point of view.
+As stated in Subsection~\ref{subsubsec:probs2}, there are trade-offs to be made depending on whether input data confide~ntiality or output data integrity are deemed more important.
 In real-world contexts, users often operate under different constraints, and a secure system should enable them to make the best choices based on their specific needs.

 To simplify the end user's decision-making, the secure scheduler can offer three macro-configurations based on the user's security preferences.
-Each configuration combines quantum circuit cutting with the additional countermeasures defined in Subsection \ref{subsec:countermeasures}\footnote{Please note that sub-circuit replication is not included, since the experiments of subsection \ref{subsec:integrity} proved it to be detrimental to integrity resilience and, intuitively, distributing the same sub-circuit to more than one \ac{QPU} broadens the confidentiality attack surface as well.}.
+Each configuration combines quantum circuit cutting with the additional countermeasures defined in Subsection~\ref{subsec:countermeasures}\footnote{Please note that sub-circuit replication is not included, since the experiments of Subsection~\ref{subsec:integrity} proved it to be detrimental to integrity resilience and, intuitively, distributing the same sub-circuit to more than one \ac{QPU} broadens the confidentiality attack surface as well.}.
 A hypothetical scheduler user could specify the desired security profile along with other computation-related parameters through a user interface or a manifest file, possibly fine-tuning specific parameters if needed.
 Note that the following configurations are only meant to show the interplay between the findings related to \textbf{Goal G1} (integrity) and \textbf{Goal G2} (confidentiality); the specific set of security countermeasures and their parameters will have to undergo experimental verification before being usable in security-critical contexts.

 The three configurations presented below represent different balance points between two often competing objectives: protecting input confidentiality and protecting output integrity.
 The choice of a specific profile depends on the operational context and the type of risk perceived by the user.